janvonrickenbach/Enable_wxPhoenix_py3/README.rst

 .. image:: https://coveralls.io/repos/enthought/enable/badge.png
    :target: https://coveralls.io/r/enthought/enable
    :alt: Coverage status

+This is a fork of the Enable Project that adds support wxPythonPhoenix and Python3

 The Enable *project* provides two related multi-platform *packages* for drawing GUI objects.